woossi0/suite/docs/usermanual/source/install/ubuntu/packages.rst

 #.
 Uninstall old packages:

-   .. note:: This will uninstall several packages (including tomcat7).
-Verify that removing these packages will not interfer with other applications running on your system.
-Ensure you do not have another tomcat (or other server) on port 8080.
+   .. note:: This will uninstall several packages (including ``tomcat7``).
+Verify that removing these packages will not interfere with other applications running on your system.
+Ensure you do not have another Tomcat (or other server) on port 8080.

    .. code-block:: bash

        apt-get remove tomcat7 \
                       geoexplorer \
                       libgeos-3.5.0 \
                       libgeos-c1 \
                       libgeos-dev \
                       libgeos-doc \
                       geoserver \
                       geoserver-* \
                       geowebcache \
                       libght \
                       libght-dev \
                       laszip \
                       laszip-dev \
                       libgeotiff \
                       libgeotiff-dev \
                       libjpeg-turbo-official \
                       opengeo \
                       opengeo-* \
                       pdal \
                       pdal-dev \
                       pgadmin3 \
                       pgadmin3-data \
-          postgresql-9.3-pointcloud\
+                      postgresql-9.3-pointcloud \
                       postgis-2.1 \
-          postgresql-9.3-postgis-2.1\
+                      postgresql-9.3-postgis-2.1 \
                       libpq5 \
                       postgresql-9.3 \
                       postgresql-client-9.3 \
                       postgresql-client-common \
                       postgresql \
                       libproj0 \
                       libproj-dev \
-          proj\
+                      proj \
                       proj-bin \
                       proj-data \
                       libgdal-opengeo-dev \
                       libgdal-opengeo \
                       gdal-mrsid
        apt-get autoremove

 #.
-Remove the reference to the Suite 4.8 repository
+Remove the reference to the Suite 4.8 repository:

    .. code-block:: bash

       rm /etc/apt/sources.list.d/opengeo.list

 #.
 Continue above in the :ref:`install.ubuntu.packages.install` section.
-When finished the Boundless Suite install, change your :guilabel:`GEOSERVER_DATA_DIR` to :file:`/var/lib/opengeo/geoserver`.
+When finished, change your :guilabel:`GEOSERVER_DATA_DIR` environment variable to point to the correct location.

-   .. note:: When you install Boundless Suite, it will install a sample :guilabel:`GEOSERVER_DATA_DIR`.
-Make sure you update you :guilabel:`GEOSERVER_DATA_DIR` to point to your old data directory - see :ref:`intro.installation.ubuntu.postinstall.geoserver`
+   .. note:: A default installation of Boundless Suite, will install a sample GeoServer data directory.
+Make sure to update the :guilabel:`GEOSERVER_DATA_DIR` environment variable to point to your old data directory if desired.
+See :ref:`intro.installation.ubuntu.postinstall.geoserver` for more details.

 .. _install.ubuntu.packages.list: